How to be successful at anything?

-And now it's your turn to get moving on your success.
-You ask me how?
+And now it’s your turn to get moving on your success.
+You want to be successful?

 Well, take any one of the principles I shared with you and start working on them.
-Apply them to your business and then add any of these other solutions.
+Apply them to yourself and or your business and then add any of these other solutions.

 If you have your own principles, great.
 Compare them with mine and take the best of the two and come up with an even stronger set.